clubfk/cow/README.md

 # COW (Climb Over the Wall) proxy
 (English translation from https://github.com/cyfdecyf/cow)

 COW (Climb Over the Wall) is a simple and multifunction HTTP proxy.
-It can detect firewall blocked site and use seconde level upstream proxy to by passe that.
+It can detect firewall blocked site and use second level upstream proxy to by passe that.

 Current version: 0.9.1 [CHANGELOG](CHANGELOG)
 [![Build Status](https://travis-ci.org/cyfdecyf/cow.png?branch=master)](https://travis-ci.org/cyfdecyf/cow)

-**Contributions are welcome and pluse sue develop branch and pull request :)**
+**Contributions are welcome and please use develop branch for pull request :)**

 ## Features

 The main goal of COW is "automatic".
-Users should not be aware and care about blocked sites which will be escaped via upstream proxies till other will be accessed diretly.
+It's transparent to users whether a site accessible directly by cow or blocked (which will be escaped then via upstream proxies).

 - HTTP proxy for mobile devices
-- Support HTTP, SOCKS5, [shadowsocks](https://github.com/clowwindy/shadowsocks/wiki/Shadowsocks-%E4%BD%BF%E7%94%A8%E8%AF%B4%E6%98%8E) and seconde level proxies (including COW it-self)
+- Support HTTP, SOCKS5, [shadowsocks](https://github.com/clowwindy/shadowsocks/wiki/Shadowsocks-%E4%BD%BF%E7%94%A8%E8%AF%B4%E6%98%8E) as second level proxies (including COW it-self)
-  - can load-balance between multiple seconde level proxies
+  - can load-balance between multiple second level proxies
 - automatic detection for blocked sites，and escape to upstream proxies
 - automatic PAC generation
-  - Built-in [no-proxy](site_direct.go) sites，for banking, media streaming sites（can be configured manually）
+  - Built-in [no-proxy](site_direct.go) list，for banking, media streaming sites（can be configured manually）

 # Quickstart